Skip to main content

 About Nam Ngiao Yong

-Nam Ngiao Yong is a Chiang Mai venue with confirmed daily daytime hours, a casual dress code, Michelin Plate recognition in 2026.
-With limited verified public detail beyond those basics, the safest way to approach it is as a direct Chiang Mai stop rather than a place to evaluate by unverified claims about menu format, service style, room setup, or price.
+Nam Ngiao Yong is a Chiang Mai venue with daily daytime hours, a casual dress code, Michelin Plate recognition in 2026.
+It works best as a straightforward Chiang Mai stop rather than a place to plan around specific expectations for menu format, service style, room setup, or price.

 Beyond that, avoid assuming a specific menu structure, reservation process, seating format, or level of service unless you confirm directly with the venue.
 If the group wants another Chiang Mai option to compare, Baan Landai and Huen Muan Jai are natural alternatives to consider.